elastic/kibana/packages/core/saved-objects/core-saved-objects-server/docs/model_versions.md

 of the document (e.g an old node during an upgrade).

-If this was fine before zero downtime upgrades, there is an edge case in serverless when this API is used to update fields that are the "source" of another field's backfill.
+If this was fine before zero downtime upgrades, there is an edge case in serverless when this API is used to update fields that are the "source" of another field's backfill that can potentially lead to data becoming inconsistent.

 For example, imagine that: